 The Squam Lakes Association has studied boating use on Squam since 1988.
 From 1988-2014, boat counts were carried out through a volunteer-driven on-the-water boat censuses.
-Aerial surveys began in 2014 and are conducted annually.
+Aerial surveys ran in 2014 through 2017.
+We conducted a static survey in 2018.

 - To learn more about the results of the boat census, read the Squam Watershed Report.